adityarana14/Sorting/README.md

 Q6) Given two integer arrays A1[ ] and A2[ ] of size N and M respectively.
 Sort the first array A1[ ] such that all the relative positions of the elements in the       first array are the same as the elements in the second array A2[ ].
     Note: If elements are repeated in the second array, consider their first occurance only.

+Q7) Given arrival and departure times of all trains that reach a railway station.
+Find the minimum number of platforms required for the railway station so that no       train is kept waiting.

+        Consider that all the trains arrive on the same day and leave on the same day.
+Arrival and departure time can never be the same for a train but we can have         arrival time of one train equal to departure time of the other.
+At any given instance of time, same platform can not be used for both departure of a train           and arrival of another train.
+In such cases, we need different platforms,